 On a bright, cool autumn morning we parked in front of an old house on North Main Street (Rt.
 221).
 Our five-year old grandson Sidney had to explore the half-hidden driveway with its cement statue of an angel.
 Then he walked up the hill toward The Stoplight with two-year-old brother Julien as various extended hands rushed to catch up with them.
 Baby Alice watched it all as our daughter Andrea held her in a front-loaded BabyBjörn.
 “Exit only,” read Sidney aloud at a parking lot, surprised at his new ability.

 Passing the Farmers’ Supply, I asked the boy to look up at the foreshortened white letters, adding: “We can read those from the cabin with binoculars.”
 Now four of us climbed, and one rode, up the twenty-five steps and two switchbacks to Black Water Loft.
 (This name confused us a little, for in the Lowcountry because blackwater rivers are tea-colored infusions of biomass rather than fluxes of brown mud.)
 Julien was already snuggled in the lap of his father, who, visiting from Charlotte, was working there in his “Floyd office” composed of table, computer, earphones, and decaf.
-Although I could name at least three of the McCutchan sisters, I confused the decaf latte with the cappuccino when I toted them to the Country Store to supplement our lunch.
+Although able to name at least three of the McCutchan sisters, I confused the decaf latte with the cappuccino when I toted them to the Country Store to supplement our lunch.
 Over sandwiches we watched a gallery of citizens pass by the window.
 The boys explored the aisles and found that they needed Sky Streaks–balsa airplanes with a red propellor and blue rubber band. more »

 [August 15, 2013].
 2966 words.
 Contact Randall A. Wells, firstname.lastname@example.org]